 Want to gain the understanding and expertise to work in a range of dynamic management environments at operational and strategic levels?

-You may specialise in up to two majors from your second year or develop your own coherent path of study (approved by your Programme Leader).
-A range of majors are on offer.
-Students have the opportunity to study for one or two semesters at one of our partner universities overseas (including in the USA, Germany and Hong Kong).
+In the first year, you will study eight core generic business papers via a range of integrated experiential projects.
+The emphasis is on team/group work and the development of skills and capabilities identified in the graduate profile.
+You may specialise in upto two majors from your second year or develop your own coherent path of study (approved by your Programme Leader).
+A range of majors are on offer (see below).
+You also have the opportunity to study for one or two semesters at one of our partner universities overseas (including in the USA, Germany and Hong Kong).

 Auckland- International students only